 - St Basils works with young people aged 16-25 who are homeless or at risk of homelessness

-- St Basils works to prevent youth homelessness with a helpline (Youthline), Housing aid and advice service (the Youth Hub), a Schools training and mentoring project (STAMP) and a Family Mediation Service
+- St Basils works to prevent youth homelessness with a helpline (Youthline), Housing aid and advice services, a Schools training and mentoring project (STAMP) and a Family Mediation Service

 - Over 400 young people live with St Basils at any one time

 - St Basils helps 5000 young people per year